xchjason/CovidPopulationModel/README.md

 - Mode 2 (Section 3.2 - below): Training region and target region **differ**, with no user revision of the assumptions.
 - Mode 3 (Section 3.3 - below): Training region and target region are the same or differ, and the user **does** revise assumptions.

-## 3.1	Selecting an assumption set

-### 3.1.2  If the training region dropdown list does NOT contain the target region
-In this case, the model warehouse does not contain an assumption set calibrated using data from the region to be simulated (the target region).

-- Select a training region proxy.
-For example, if the target region is Vermont and the training region dropdown list does not contain Vermont, you might select a nearby state that does appear in the training region dropdown list (such as Massachusetts).
-- The control workbook will recommend transfer ratios for the general ward and intensive care unit.
-You can adjust these values to help the model produce projections that best match empirical observations.

 ## 3.2	Adjusting assumption set values
 After selecting an assumption set (Section 3.1), you can alter its values by editing values in cells that are shaded green in control workbook: